ON DISC -- THE STRONGEST ENTRIES

 of at least twenty or so mainline recordings out there, roughly a third of them

-emerge, IMO, as worthy of consideration for one's introduction to the work.
-Two
+emerge, in my opinion, as worthy of consideration for one's introduction to the

-of those are these newly released Busch and Kubelik sets.
-That's the good news,
+work.
+Two of those are these newly released Busch and Kubelik sets.
+That's the

-and I give thumbnail assessments of these two under #1 and #6.
-In fact, the new
+good news, and I give thumbnail assessments of these two under #1 and #6.
+In fact,

-Kubelik (#6) is arguably an extremely strong candidate for a fine and modern-sounding
+the new Kubelik (#6) is arguably an extremely strong candidate for a fine and

-set of the sort many a poster might want as a useful way of learning this piece.
+modern-sounding set of the sort many a poster might want as a useful way of learning

 while I often read the refrain from others that there are a number of really good